awsvik/amazon-sagemaker-security/README.md

 ### Installation Steps
 1. Click the below Launch Stack Icon to install  VPC and Subnet in your AWS Account  <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=vpc-fnd316-flowlogs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/v3.3.0/vpc/vpc-flow-logs.yaml"><span><img height="18px" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/></span></a>
 2. Click Next to proceed with the next step of the wizard.
 For ParentVPCStack, input 'vpc-fnd316'
 3. Specify a name and all parameters for the stack.
+ParentVPCStack="vpc-fnd316", retentiondays =1, TrafficType=ALL
 4. Click Next to proceed with the next step of the wizard.
 5. Click Next to skip the Options step of the wizard.
 6. Check the "I acknowledge that this template might cause AWS CloudFormation to create IAM resources".
 Checkbox it.